 If you have not made your midlife fitness pivot, I hope this encourages you to see what’s possible.
 It’s not the numbers that I’m doing, but it’s the progress.
 I feel so much younger than I did 10 years ago.
 I can do things now that I’ve never been able to do in my life.
 There’s no point in my life that I’ve ever been able to dead lift 255 pounds – and I’m only getting started.

 Here is what motivates me.
 Here is my “big why”: I’m going to be a granddad this year and in 20 years I’m going to be taking little Conrad and his cousins, brothers, and sisters on adventures in the most beautiful and remote parts of the Sierra Nevada.
 We are going to walk the John Muir Trail together, climb big, scary, exposed mountain peaks, and camp under a billion stars.

 That’s the kind of grandpa I want to be, and I am going to train every day to get there.
 How about you?
 What’s your “big why”?

-If You Live in Riverside, Join Me at Centric Athletics
+If You Live in Riverside, Join Me for a CrossFit Session at Centric Athletics